Nzen/run_ydl/readme.md

 Renames the files in this folder to strip extra hyphens and stuff.
 Tells ffmpeg to convert them to mp3 into a folder called 'done'.

+### 0.txt

+test file of urls.
+I guess I should have a file of expected outputs to test against?

 ### License

 WTFPL as described on [its site](www.wtfpl.net).
 This is just a little string manipulation.
 I can hardly pretend to feel offended if you don't credit me or whatever. youtube_dl is public domain. ffmpeg is gpl.
 But, I don't actually bundle them in this software, so no worries.